 Across the world, women continue to make their mark in businesses, with fights for equality taking place across all industries.

-But it’s not just the salaries – women are underrepresented across all industries, and though Virginia Rometty was CEO of IBM until this year, her replacement is Arvind Krishna, meaning that once again the world’s top 10 technology companies are run exclusively by male leaders.
+But it’s not just the salaries – women are underrepresented across all industries, which means the world’s top 10 technology companies are run almost exclusively by male leaders.

 Beyond technology, from healthcare to aerospace & defence, most male CEOs and leaders continue to be paid more than women, with some of the biggest wage gaps seen in the top tier positions.
 But which companies and what industries promote women in business more than others, and what are the salary differences between male and female CEOs in each sector?